Cult of the Divine

 “The whole earth has been corrupted through the works that were taught by Azazel: to him ascribe all sin.”

-It is a similar motif to the Serpent guiding Eve to eat the forbidden fruit in the Garden of Eden as an initiation into Divine knowledge.
+It is a similar motif to the Serpent guiding Eve to eat the forbidden fruit in the Garden of Eden as an initiation into Divine knowing.

 In Genesis 3:4-5, it says,